simon-ritchie/apysc/docs_src/source/assertion_common_behavior.md

 <iframe src="static/assertion_common_behavior_results/index.html" width="0" height="0"></iframe>

-If the assertion failed, then an error message will also be displayed on the browser console:
+If the assertion fails, then an error message also is displayed on the browser console:

 ```py
 # runnable